The International Trade Blog Export Compliance

 Let’s break this down further.

 As you can see below, the 6603.20.3000 HS number in the U.S. is for parts, trimmings and accessories made for hand-held umbrellas chiefly used for protection against rain.
-The Shipping Solutions Product Classification Wizard shows the complete listing for this item including the Section XII description, Chapter 66 description, and the individual number description:
+The Shipping Solutions Product Classification Software shows the complete listing for this item including the Section XII description, Chapter 66 description, and the individual number description:

 It also allows me to map the U.S. HS number against the HS database for any other country such as Germany.
 Here’s what the data input screen looks like: